Somalia strikes deal with former Islamist over port city

 Under the terms of Wednesday's deal, Madobe will be leader of the interim Juba Administration for a period of two years.

-The authority under his control will manage the port for six months after which control will shift to the federal government, although revenues will pay for services in Jubaland.
+The authority under his control will manage the port for six months after which control will shift to the federal government, although revenues will pay for services in the Juba region.